Renderer 2.x - Basic 3D algorithms

 The dark side... of coding SMP

+Well...
 I've always loved coding real-time 3D graphics.
-I always experimented with algorithms, always tried to make things run faster, look better...
-And as a side effect, I became a better coder for it :-)
+Experimenting with new algorithms, trying to make things run faster, look better...
+And as a side effect, I became a better coder :‑)

 Anyway, these sources are my "reference" implementations.
-At some point around 2003, I decided that it was time to clear up the code mess that I've been hacking on over the years and focus on code clarity - ignoring execution speed.
+At some point around 2003, I decided that it was time to clean up the code that I've been hacking on over the years and focus on code clarity - ignoring execution speed.
 To that end, floating point is used almost everywhere (fixed-point begone!) and this being Phong shading, the complete lighting equation is calculated per pixel.
 I basically created a "clean" implementation of everything I have ever learned about polygon-related graphics.
-The clarity of the code also paved the way for the OpenGL version...
+The clarity of the code also paved the way for the OpenGL and CUDA versions...

 Rant 2: Tales of Multicore